The Rise of Force Majeure Chargebacks

 One evergreen rule about chargebacks is that a refund is always less damaging and costly than a chargeback.
 The best way to avoid force majeure chargebacks is to avoid getting into protracted disputes with your customers, especially over cancellations or no-shows caused due to pandemic-related closures or restrictions.

-Even when no restrictions are in place and a customer is cancelling out of fear or caution over the virus, it may not be a good idea to demand payment for goods or services that the customer cannot receive or use.
+Even when no restrictions are in place and a customer is cancelling out of fear or caution regarding the virus, it may not be a good idea to demand payment for goods or services that the customer cannot receive or use.
 The revenue you keep may be significantly offset by the loss of that customer’s future business and any damage to your reputation that they might cause by speaking out about their treatment.

 The best approach is to work constructively with your customers to find a solution that is acceptable to them.
 That may be an offer to reschedule at a later date, or it may be a full no-strings-attached refund.
-Now more than ever, consumers are hoping to find compassionate and flexible customer service as they struggle to negotiate the hardships wrought by the pandemic.
+Now more than ever, customers are hoping to find compassionate and flexible customer service as they struggle to negotiate the hardships wrought by the pandemic.
 Don’t add to their stress—offer a solution that makes them happy and you can avoid chargebacks and strengthen your customer relationships in one fell swoop.

 Travel, hospitality, and entertainment merchants have been hit hard by the COVID-19 pandemic, and it’s understandably tempting to try to fight hard to hold on to revenue to which you have a valid legal claim, even if the customer—through no fault of their own—isn’t getting what they paid for.
 But this is a short-sighted strategy that could cost you lots of business in the future.